id-bioinfo/TIPars/reconstructAncestralSeq/README.md

 reconstructAncestralSeq.pl includes three steps.

 1) Generate an annotation table specifying tip states (nucleotide or amino acid) by extracting each column in the MSA of taxa, using the in-house c++ program `splitEachColumn` that uses OpenMP for parallelization.
+For example, if the alignment length of taxa is N, then there will be N annotation tables.

 2) Add names as INNODE1 to INNODEN (N is the number of internal nodes) for the input tree (should be rooted) by the in-house python3 script `TREEMANUPULATION_AddInnodeNameToTreeByArgument.py` using ETE3.

-3) Reconstrcut the ancestral sequences using PastML parallelly.
+3) Reconstrcut the ancestral states for each annotated table (each column of alignment) using PastML parallelly.

+4) Combine ancestral states for each column to final ancestral sequences as output.

 # Quick Usage